 An internal review of EIL's System of Governance is carried out on an annual basis.
-This exercise was last carried out in November 2021.
+Gaps identified following the review of MFSA's Corporate Governance Code shall be taken into account during the Strategic Planning exercise 2023-2025 such as Gaps related to new expectations over and above Solvency II requirements, such as embracing Environmental, Social and Governance standards in the company's strategy.
 The system of governance is considered to be adequate for the Company, taking into account the nature, scale and complexity of the risks inherent in EIL's business.